Anil Beephan Jr.

 Anil Beephan Jr. is an American politician and businessman who is a member of the New York State Assembly, representing the 105th district.
 His district comprises parts of Dutchess County.
 Prior to his election to the assembly in 2022, Beephan served as a councilman in East Fishkill.
 He is the first Republican of Indian descent to serve in the State Assembly.

 Career

 Beephan's hometown is Hopewell Junction, New York.

-Beephan graduated from Arcadia University in Pennsylvania and later earned a master's degree from Harvard Extension School.
+He graduated from Arcadia University in Pennsylvania with a BA in political science in 2016 and earned a master's degree in management from Harvard Extension School in 2019.

 Before entering politics, Beephan worked as a public relations and marketing strategist.
 He has worked in different legislative roles for New York State Senator Sue Serino.
-Prior to his election to the state assembly, Beephan served as a councilman in the town of East Fishkill.
+Prior to his election to the state assembly, Beephan served as a councilman in East Fishkill, New York.

 2022 General Election

 Beephan announced his candidacy for New York's 105th Assembly District in October 2021.
 He won the general election on November 8, 2022, with 60.4% of the vote.
 Beephan assumed office on January 1, 2023.